-If three controllers are not available, put the hxlogs and hxdepots volumes on the same controller.
+If three controllers are not available, put the logs and depotdata volumes on the same controller.

 Do not run anti-virus tools or back up tools against the metadata volume(s) or logs volume(s), because they can interfere with the operation of the Perforce server.